Chart Color Schemes

 Park Avenue is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Park Avenue's cultural diversity was found to be below average, with 89.0% of its population being citizens, 92.2% born in Australia, and 95.0% speaking English only at home.
-The predominant religion in Park Avenue is Christianity, comprising 55.4% of the population, compared to 52.2% across Rest of Qld.
-Regarding ancestry (country of birth of parents), the top three represented groups are Australian (32.0%), English (30.2%), and Irish (8.3%).
+The predominant religion in Park Avenue is Christianity, comprising 55.4% of the population, compared to 52.2% across Regional Qld.
+In terms of ancestry, the top three groups represented are Australian (32.0%), English (30.2%), and Irish (8.3%).

-Notably, Australian Aboriginal is overrepresented at 6.5%, compared to the regional average of 3.9%.
-German representation is also higher than average at 5.3% versus 4.7%, while Maori representation is slightly lower at 0.6% compared to 0.8%.
+Notably, Australian Aboriginal representation in Park Avenue is higher at 6.5% than the regional average of 3.9%, German representation is also higher at 5.3% compared to 4.7%, while Maori representation is lower at 0.6% versus 0.8%.

 Frequently Asked Questions - Diversity